Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 - Police Certificates: This is required from every country, you (or a family member who is over 18 years) lived for 6 months or more in a row during the last 10years.
 Details available here.

 IRCC says the processing time for a complete application is 6 months (after this final submission).
 The COVID situation has affected the processing times, so some applications may exceed this timeline.
+But in summary, this is how to apply for permanent residence in Canada through the Express Entry system.

 NB: The posts and information on this website are not legal advice.